FlaxEngine/FlaxDocs/manual/get-started/prefabs/creating-prefabs.md

 # HOWTO: Create prefab

 In this tutorial, you will learn how to create a new prefab asset.
 Follow the instructions to see how to do it.
 In Flax, there are 3 main ways to create a prefab asset.
-Use the one that fits your workflow the most.
+Use the one that best fits your workflow.

 ## New Prefab